John Shaw (colonel)

-John Shaw (January 1, 1783 – August 31, 1871) was a 19th-century businessman, soldier, and settler of the Midwestern United States.
+John Shaw or "Colonel John Shaw" (January 1, 1783 – August 31, 1871) was a 19th-century businessman, soldier, and settler of the Midwestern United States.

 Biography

-John was born on New Year's Day in 1783, to his father Comfort Shaw and mother Mary Hollinbeck in Montgomery County, New York.
-Likely Johnstown, where both his father and mother would later pass away.
+John was born on New Year's Day in 1783, to his father Comfort Shaw and mother Mary Hollinbeck in Johnstown, New York.
 Very little is known of his early life, but it is said that he had six brothers prior to his father's death in 1799 at the age of 40.

-John was a private security contractor during the War of 1812 and served briefly as a private for the Missouri Rangers in the dying days of the war.
-Likely Including the Battle of the Sink Hole near the mouth of the Cuivre River in 1815.
-This is likely where John acquired the title of colonel, despite it possibly only being honorary.
+John would leave home in 1804 for New Orleans in search of business ventures.
+He was a private security contractor during the War of 1812 and served briefly as a private for the Missouri Rangers in the dying days of the war.
+Possibly including the Battle of the Sink Hole near the mouth of the Cuivre River in May, 1815.
+He was additionally commissioned by General Andrew Jackson to raise a regiment of rangers in Louisiana.
+Their arms and equipment being largely paid by John himself.
+The war would end before the regiment could reach New Orleans.
+This is likely where John acquired the title of colonel.
 By 1816, it is known that John was a local trader with business ties in St. Louis, Missouri.
 Throughout John's travels, he came into contact with various native figures including Chief Black Hawk of the Sauk and Chief Red Bird of the Ho-Chunk, among others.
 Some of his interactions would ultimately result in legal problems.

-The original plat of St. Marie filed on June 27, 1851.
+The original plat of St. Marie filed in 1851.

 The very next year, on July 27 his mother Mary would pass away aged 60.
 In 1818, John was responsible for the first flour mill in, what was at the time, the northwest of the United States, being built in the city of Prairie du Chien.
 In 1836, John purchased 100 plots of land in the small village of Hamburg, Illinois.
 This would include what would later be called the John Shaw Cabin, built c.
 1822.
+John was so prominent in Hamburg, that he became known as the "Black Prince".
 This land is located roughly 30 miles south of El Dara.
 The village is home to the Shaw Cemetery where two of John's brothers are buried, Daniel and Comfort Shaw, as well as their relatives.
 John is known to have left Hamburg and traveled north up the Mississippi River by 1841.